 Dr. Davis-McKay graduated from the University of North Texas with a Doctor of Musical Arts in Clarinet Performance.
 Her dissertation, "A Concept-Based Pedagogy Approach to Selected Unaccompanied Clarinet Repertoire" won the Toulouse Dissertation Award in Fine Arts.
 The document addresses the benefits of concept-based pedagogy in producing students able to truly think and create, rather than simply reproduce.
 At UNT, she worked as a Teaching Fellow in the Wind Studies Department and taught Woodwind Methods in the Music Education Department.
 She also performed in the North Texas Wind Symphony under Eugene Migliaro Corporon.
 Prior to that, she taught Clarinet Techniques at the Ithaca College School of Music and Introduction to Music at the University of New Hampshire.
 She has studied with Dr. Kimberly Cole Luevano (University of North Texas), Richard MacDowell (University of Texas, Austin Butler School of Music), Dr. Richard Faria (Ithaca College), Elizabeth Gunlogson (University of New Hampshire), and David Seiler (University of New Hampshire).

-Dr. Davis also has served as the Content Editor for the College Music Society Journal, Symposium and is currently on the Ithaca Council of Advocates and writes audio reviews for The Clarinet, the Journal of the International Clarinet Association.
-She currently resides in Dallas with her fiancé Kyle and their pooch, Charlie.
+Dr. Davis-McKay currently serves as the Secretary of the South Central Chapter of the College Music Society.
+She also has served as an audio reviewer for the International Clarinet Association journal The Clarinet, the Content Editor for the College Music Society Journal, Symposium, and is currently on the Ithaca Council of Advocates.
+She currently resides in Dallas with her husband Kyle and their pooch, Charlie.